danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/Articles/Getting Started.md

 }
 ```

-You can use both state- and context and message-based notifications, use pre-defined or custom views and style your notifications to great extent.
+You can use both state- and context and message-based notifications and style your notifications to great extent.